-- 50. Under the Audited Accounts Regulations and FRS 102 occupational pension scheme financial statements exclude the actuarial present value of promised retirement benefits.
-Thus, the Audited Accounts Regulations do not require a scheme auditor to express an opinion as to whether the financial statements of a pension scheme show a true and fair view of its state of affairs but whether the financial statements obtained by the trustees show a true and fair view of the scheme's: - (a) financial transactions and assets; and - (b) liabilities, other than liabilities to pay pensions and benefits, after the end of the scheme year. - 51.
-When forming an opinion on the view shown by an occupational pension scheme's financial statements which have been prepared in accordance with FRS 102 and the SORP, the scheme auditor is therefore not required to express an opinion as to the completeness and accuracy of the long term liabilities to pay benefits as determined by the scheme actuary. - 52.
-A scheme auditor's statutory responsibilities under PA 1995 do not require the auditor to undertake work to determine whether the trustees' report or other sections of the scheme's annual report, including the Report on Actuarial Liabilities, are properly prepared. - 53.
-However, the auditor is subject to the requirements of ISA (UK) 720 to consider whether other information included in the annual report, which contains or accompanies the financial statements and the auditor's report thereon, is materially inconsistent with the financial statements or the auditor's knowledge obtained in the audit.
+- 50. Under the Audited Accounts Regulations and FRS 102, occupational pension scheme financial statements exclude the actuarial present value of promised retirement benefits.
+Thus, the Audited Accounts Regulations do not require a scheme auditor to express an opinion as to whether the financial statements of a pension scheme show a true and fair view of its state of affairs but whether the financial statements obtained by the trustees show a true and fair view of the scheme's: - (a) financial transactions and assets: and - (b) liabilities, other than liabilities to pay pensions and benefits, after the end of the scheme vear. - 51.
+When forming an opinion on the view shown by an occupational pension scheme's financial statements which have been prepared in accordance with FRS 102 and the SORP, the scheme auditor is therefore not required to express an opinion as to the completeness and accuracy of the long-term liabilities to pay benefits as determined by the scheme actuary. - 52.
+A scheme auditor's statutory responsibilities under PA 1995 do not require the auditor to undertake work to determine whether the trustees' report or other sections of the scheme's annual report, including the Report on Actuarial Liabilities, are properly prepared6.